chrisemunt/mg-dbx-napi/README.md

        node mgsi_node.mjs 7777

+By default, the Superserver will only write initial start-up information to the console.
+If you wish to see evidence of all requests being processed, start the Superserver in 'verbose' mode:

+       node mgsi_node.mjs 7777 verbose

 On the client-side, the **mg-dbx-napi** open() method must be supplied with parameters for both API-based and network-based access.  **mg-dbx-napi** will use the network-oriented parameters to first connect to the remote JavaScript Superserver which will then use the forwarded API-oriented parameters to connect to the DB Server.

 Ordinarily, when both API-oriented and network-oriented parameters are supplied to the open() method, the API-oriented parameters take precedence.
 However, in this case we want the network-oriented parameters to take precedence in the first instance.
 To ensure that this happens, set the **use** parameter to **'tcp'**.